Reach a Heart, Tell the World

 God in Shoes Project

-God in Shoes is a ministry started by the Women’s Ministries department of the Georgia-Cumberland Conference, North American Division, in 2004.
+God in Shoes is a ministry started by the Department of Women’s Ministries of the Georgia-Cumberland Conference, North American Division, in 2004.
 With this ministry, a group of women go to an area in the conference that needs to have a concentrated ministry effort.
 They bring new shoes, gifts, and other resources needed to do ministry and make a difference in the community.
 God in Shoes Ministry is truly an innovative method of evangelism allowing “hands on” training for women to learn how to reach out into their communities.

 The women experience great joy doing this ministry because it gives them an opportunity to touch lives and make a difference.
 They have each taken time to put together the food boxes and add personal items that give that extra touch and make it more than just a box of food.
 It is one of many ways to “touch a heart” that tells the world of God’s caring love.